 Replacing pills with a Band-Aid?
-Avro Life sciences thinks there’s a patch for that
+Avro Life Science thinks there’s a patch for that

-Shak Lakhani, the 21-year-old chief executive and co-founder of Avro Life Sciences, started researching biomaterials when he was 15 years old.
+Shak Lakhani, the 21-year-old chief executive and co-founder of Avro Life Science, started researching biomaterials when he was 15 years old.

-Every summer and after school the teenager would travel nearly two hours by bus and train from the Richmond Hill neighborhood of Toronto where he lived to the tissue engineering lab at the University of Toronto and develop three dimensional, in-vitro models of tumors using biomaterials.
+Every summer and after school the teenager would travel nearly two hours by bus and train from the Richmond Hill neighborhood of Toronto where he lived to the tissue engineering lab at the University of Toronto and develop three-dimensional, in-vitro models of tumors using biomaterials.

 For three years, Lakhani worked in the lab, before going on to study nanotechnology engineering at the University of Waterloo a short 73 miles away.
-It was there, in his first year, that Lakhani met another Richmond Hill resident, Keean Sarani, and launched Avro Life Sciences.
+It was there, in his first year, that Lakhani met another Richmond Hill resident, Keean Sarani, and launched Avro Life Science.

 Sarani, also 21, had his own history in life sciences.
 A former epidemiologist who worked as a research assistant at the aptly named Hospital for Sick Children, Sarani spent his high school years working in community pharmacies before going on to graduate from the University of Waterloo with both an Honours Science degree and a doctorate in pharmacy directly from high school.

-Sarani and Lakhani, who’re related by marriage, first met in the Village 1 dormitory complex at the University.
+Sarani and Lakhani, who’re related by marriage, first met in the Village 1 dormitory complex at the university.
 Within months of their first meeting the two decided to start working on the company that would become Avro.

 They formally launched the business in January 2016, a time when Lakhani said the two college students would hold “startup Sundays” where they would pitch ideas to each other in one dorm room or another on Sunday evenings, until they found an idea that seemed viable.